graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### Add the Micronaut Control Panel to your application

 The [Micronaut Control Panel](https://micronaut-projects.github.io/micronaut-control-panel/snapshot/guide/) provides a web UI that allows you to view and manage the state of your Micronaut application.
-The Micronaut Activity View allows for integrating the Control Panel into your application.
+The Micronaut Activity View supports integrating the Micronaut Control Panel into your application.

 ![keyboard](./images/keyboard.jpg)